Forget the Oura Ring 4 — These are the Best Oura Ring Alternatives in 2025

-If you're looking for a smart ring to monitor your daily activity and track your health, then you may have heard of the Oura Ring.
-The brand popularized the finger-based tracker, and the Oura Ring 4 is one of the sleekest options out there.
+If you're looking for a smart ring to monitor your daily activity and track your health, then you've likely heard of the Oura Ring.
+The brand popularized the finger-based tracker and the Oura Ring 4 is one of the sleekest options out there.

 But it's not your only option.
-So, if you're not a fan of the Oura Ring's design or you're looking for an option without a mandatory monthly membership cost, we've rounded up the best Oura Ring alternatives you can get right now.
+So, if you're not a fan of the Oura Ring's design or you're looking for an option without a mandatory monthly membership cost, we've rounded up the best Oura Ring alternatives you can buy in 2025.

 It's still a relatively young product category, but sitting firmly atop the list of the best Oura alternatives is the Samsung Galaxy Ring.
 Its small form factor and AI-powered insights make it a great option, but only if you have a Samsung phone.